 Here also is our quick video review of this antenna:

 This antenna will only work on devices with dual TS-9 antenna ports.
 Popular mobile hotspot models that include these ports are:

 - AT&T: Netgear Nighthawk, Unite Explore, Velocity 2 and Unite Pro

 - Sprint: Warp, Fuse and Zing

-If your device does not have antenna ports (which smartphones don't tend to), then antenna only options will not work - cellular boosters are the best option in this case.
+- No Antenna Ports: If your device does not have antenna ports (which smartphones don't tend to and some hotspots don't either), then antenna only options will not work - cellular boosters are the best option in this case.

-The Netgear MIMO has been reported out of stock on Amazon since early October 2018, this is the second time in 2 years we've seen a prolonged period of it not being available.
-We hope it does come back in stock soon, and are keeping a watch on it.
-You may find it listed at inflated prices in other places listed below.
+The Netgear MIMO has been reported out of stock in the US since early October 2018, this is the second time in 2 years we've seen a prolonged period of it not being available.
+In late January 2019 we are starting to see stock replenish with backorders on CDW shipping, and Tiger Direct & MacMall showing in-stock and shipping at $32.99 (plus ridiculous shipping prices).

 For alternative options for MIMO antennas, check out our Cellular Antenna Gear Center.

 Members have access to our head-to-head testing results above and within those gear center overviews, as well as our testing lab where we are constantly testing cellular signal enhancing solutions